terrpan/polly/docs/SERVICE_LAYER_ENHANCEMENTS.md

 **The handlers already know their types!** Using `interface{}` just delays the inevitable type checking and makes it a runtime failure instead of compile-time safety.

-**Better Architecture**:
+**Better Architecture with Constructor Injection**:
 1. **Webhook Parsing Layer** → Converts JSON to typed structs
-2. **Strategy Selection Layer** → Routes to appropriate generic strategy
+2. **Strategy Selection Layer** → Routes to appropriate concrete processor (injected at construction)
-3. **Strategy Execution Layer** → Type-safe processing
+3. **Strategy Execution Layer** → Type-safe processing with explicit dependencies

-## Architectural Recommendation: Full Type Safety
+## Architectural Recommendation: Full Type Safety with Explicit Dependencies

-**Your insight is spot-on**: Using generics in services but `interface{}` in handlers creates an inconsistent architecture where type safety is artificially delayed.
+**Your insight is spot-on**: Using concrete types in services but `interface{}` in handlers creates an inconsistent architecture where type safety is artificially delayed and dependencies are hidden.

 ### The Better Path Forward

-**Phase 1**: Implement type-safe handlers alongside enhanced services **Phase 2**: Migrate existing webhook handlers to use generic strategy pattern **Phase 3**: Remove legacy `interface{}` patterns
+**Phase 1**: Implement type-safe services with constructor injection alongside enhanced handlers **Phase 2**: Migrate existing webhook handlers to use concrete processor interfaces **Phase 3**: Update container to wire all dependencies explicitly **Phase 4**: Remove legacy `interface{}` patterns and package-level state

-### Benefits of Consistent Generics
+### Benefits of Consistent Constructor Injection

 1. **Type Safety Throughout**: Compile-time guarantees from parsing to persistence
 2. **Performance**: No runtime type assertions in hot paths
-3. **Developer Experience**: Better IDE support, refactoring safety
+3. **Testability**: Easy dependency injection for testing
-4. **Architecture Clarity**: Consistent patterns across all layers
+4. **Architecture Clarity**: Consistent patterns with explicit dependencies across all layers
+5. **No Hidden Magic**: All dependencies visible and controllable

 ### Implementation Strategy

 Start with the services enhancements (they're isolated), then demonstrate the improved handler pattern as a proof-of-concept for broader adoption.

-**Result**: A fully type-safe policy processing pipeline where types are validated once at the boundary and flow safely through the entire system.
+**Result**: A fully type-safe policy processing pipeline with explicit dependencies where types are validated once at the boundary and flow safely through the entire system.

 ---

 **Remember**: External data flexibility is achieved at the **parsing boundary**, not by sacrificing type safety in business logic.
-The webhook handlers already know their exact types - we should embrace that knowledge, not fight it!
+Dependencies should be **explicit and injected**, not hidden in package-level variables or magic registration systems!

 ### Integration Strategy